 - We are building near public transportation lines.

 - We are building in new typologies - duplexes, rowhouses, and multi-story condominium buildings - to make the best use of available land.

 - We are transforming trailer parks from pockets of poverty to mixed-income, mixed use communities without resident displacement.

 These measures save costs for our Partner Families, and create vibrant, attractive neighborhoods.

 The Paton/Nunley Street Development in Fifeville, in the shadow of the University of Virginia, is the first mixed-income Habitat neighborhood in Virginia.
 Completed in January 2011, it includes 22 Habitat Partner Family homes, two workforce housing homes, and ten market-rate homes in a front-porch neighborhood of mature trees, common areas and quality architecture.

-Sunrise, in the Belmont Carlton section of Charlottesville was begun in early spring 2011 and is the first trailer park transformation in the country without resident displacement.
+Sunrise, in the Belmont Carlton section of Charlottesville was completed in 2013 and is the first trailer park transformation in the country without resident displacement.
 Sunrise provides a 66-unit mix of replacement apartments for current trailer park residents, condos and duplexes for Habitat Partner Families, and market rate homes as well as commercial space and a variety of community amenities.